 Please note that in response to U.S. Department of State guidance in relation to COVID-19, all au pair arrivals are suspended from March 11th to May 10th.
 We regret any inconvenience this creates and are available to assist with rescheduling your au pair’s arrival.

-In response to U.S. Department of State guidance in relation to COVID-19, participants of the Camp USA program will not be able to arrive prior to May 10th.
-Embassies have begun to close and we do not know when they will resume normal operations.
+For the health, safety, and wellness of all participants, effective immediately InterExchange will not allow participants to arrive in the U.S. before June 15, 2020.
+Embassies remain closed and we do not know when they will resume normal operations.
 We expect significant delays to participant arrivals.
 We will continue to monitor the situation.
 If you have any questions please contact us or call +1-800-597-1722.

 Summer Work Travel

 For Participants Who Are In The U.S.

 It is important that you contact your Consulate Embassy to let them know that you are in the U.S. and whether or not you have a confirmed flight home.